Edition for Web Developers — Last Updated 17 December 2024

 element's, as is the ins

-element's, as is the part of the object
+element's, as is the object

-found in the p
+element is found in the p

-element, whose content model is phrasing content.
-Thus,
+element, whose content model is

-"Apples" is allowed, as text is phrasing content.
+phrasing content.
+Thus, "Apples" is allowed, as text is phrasing content.

 When a transparent element has no parent, then the part of its content model that is "transparent" must instead be treated as accepting any flow content.